KDE/digikam-doc/left_sidebar/tags_view.rst

 Tagging Photographs
 ~~~~~~~~~~~~~~~~~~~

 Before you can get the most out of digiKam's tagging capabilities, you must first tag your photographs.
 There are a few methods for that task.
-Once you have identified the photographs that you want to tag you can either drag and drop them onto the tag in the Tags tree or, by clicking with the right mouse button on the selected photographs in the Image Window, you can use the **Assign Tag** menu to select the tags you wish to set.
+Once you have identified the photographs that you want to tag you can either drag and drop them onto the tag in the Tag tree or, by clicking with the right mouse button on the selected photographs in the Image Window, you can use the **Assign Tag** menu to select the tags you wish to set.

 Drag and Drop works with any visible tags and photographs in both sidebars.
 With the Right Sidebar it works the obvious way: you drag the tag and drop it onto the photograph or selection of photographs you want to tag.
 With the Left Sidebar you have to drag the photographs to the tags.
 You want to know why?
 Just try it the other way and you will see.

 .. tip::

     You can also use drag and drop between tabs from same sidebar, for example dragging a icon-view item from **Albums** to the **Tags** view.
-To switch from one tab to another one, just move the mouse over the tab title for a few seconds while dragging, the new view will be enabled and dragging operation can continue.
+To switch from one tab to another one, just move the mouse over the tab title for a few seconds while dragging, the new view will be enabled and the dragging operation can continue.

 Shortcuts: as mentioned earlier in this chapter you can assign keyboard shortcuts to the Tag Properties.
 Such shortcuts could then be used to assign or un-assign a tag to the selected photograph(s).

-Context menu: by clicking with the right mouse button on the selected photographs and choosing **Assign Tag** you will see a list of the ten most recently used tags, **Add New Tag...**, described at the beginning of the :ref:`previous section <managing_tags>`, and **More Tags...** which leads to what is described in the next paragraph.
+Context menu: by clicking with the right mouse button on the selected photographs and choosing **Assign Tag** you will see a list of the ten most recently used tags, **Add New Tag...**, described at the beginning of the :ref:`previous section <managing_tags>`, and **More Tags...** which displays the *Tags* tab of the *Captions* view in the Right Sidebar.
+This is described in more detail in the paragraphs below and in :ref:`this section <tags_tree>` of the manual.
 This context menu may be the easiest method to add a limited number of tags to one or more images.

 .. figure:: images/left_sidebar_assigntags.webp
     :alt: